 Over time, moisture, thermal movement, and harsh weather can cause mortar joints in a brick chimney to deteriorate.
-Chimney repointing is the process of removing old mortar joints and replacing them with new mortar to restore structural integrity and prevent water damage.
+Repointing Chimney is the process of removing old mortar joints and replacing them with new mortar to restore structural integrity and prevent water damage.
 Unlike tuckpointing, which is cosmetic, repointing a chimney is essential for the functionality and safety of the structure.
 If neglected masonry joints are left unmaintained, you could be looking at chimney rebuilding or even a full rebuild of the exterior masonry.

 Before You Repoint a Chimney